-2.3 Creating a Network With Reticulum
+2.5 Creating a Network With Reticulum

 To create a network, you will need to specify one or more interfaces for Reticulum to use.
 This is done in the Reticulum configuration file, which by default is located at ~/.reticulum/config.
-You can edit this file by hand, or use the interactive rnsconfig utility.
+You can get an example configuration file with all options via rnsd --exampleconfig.

 When Reticulum is started for the first time, it will create a default configuration file, with one active interface.
-This default interface uses your existing ethernet and WiFi networks (if any), and only allows you to communicate with other Reticulum peers within your local broadcast domains.
+This default interface uses your existing Ethernet and WiFi networks (if any), and only allows you to communicate with other Reticulum peers within your local broadcast domains.